dda-cunh/Philosophers/README.md

-# Philosophers
+# Philo
   42 project introductory to the concept of threads, multi-threading and mutexes.
+# Philo_bonus
-  The bonus is the same problem but solves using processes and semaphores.
+  The bonus part is the same problem but solved using processes and semaphores.